Ishwerdas/webdioxide/_posts/2016-8-30-running-first-meteor-app-on-android-device.markdown

 ---
 published: true
 layout: post
 date: '2016-8-30 00:08:19 +0530'
 categories: links
-author: Shaina Sabarwal image: notes.jpg permalink: /vr/virtual-reality-and-aframe.html
+author: Shaina Sabarwal
+image: notes.jpg
+permalink: /meteor-app-on-android-device
 comments: true
-title: Running My first meteor app in Android device
+title: Running My Meteor App on Android Device
 ---
-### Running My First Meteor app on Android device

 Working in meteor is already super easy and a bliss.
 I have worked in meteor before, but this time, I wanted to use one of the best features of meteor that is making a cross platform application.
 So the challenge here was to run and install my meteor app in my Xiaomi Redmi Note 3 Android (version Lollipop) phone.